I am Dvora… I love that name. So many spellings, and so many meanings.

 Surely Dvora the judge was a woman of hope.
 She never gave up hope, even when Barak refused to lead the people.
 She knew that God would bring victory to His people another way.
 Her hope was not disappointed.

 But hope is something we all struggle with, at least I have.
 This blog is in some ways an open diary of my life, from the time just before I met my husband Rich, through his illness and death, and now following my everyday life as I cling to the only real hope I have found through the promises of God in scripture.
-I hope this blog is an encouragement to whomever visits.
+I write to share the reason for the hope within me.
+May this blog be an encouragement to you.